 Community Advisory Group

-Recently, CAG member Ki Coale and research team lead Dr. Fanny Elahi lead an insightful discussion about the crucial role of patient participation in research with more than 200 researchers in attendance at the CZI Neuroscience 2024 Meeting.
-Their discussion highlighted the importance of patient input and involvement in the research process and how cureCADASIL’s CAG has helped guide Dr. Elahi’s work.
+Recently, CAG member Ki Coale and research team lead Dr. Fanny Elahi led an insightful discussion about the crucial role of patient participation in research with more than 200 researchers and patient advocates in attendance at the CZI Neuroscience 2024 Meeting.
+Their discussion was well-received by the research and patient communities alike and emphasized the importance of patient input and involvement in the research process and how cureCADASIL’s CAG has been instrumental in guiding Dr. Elahi’s work.
 Thank you to all our CAG members for all your hard work!

 Debarag Banerjee, PhD